-both columns a and b will be situated on the same Node.
+To address the challenges posed by sharing memory bandwidth between both SCANoperations, we will conduct the prefetching benchmarking in two configurations.
+Firstly, both columns a and b will be situated on the same Node.
 We anticipate demonstrating the memory bottleneck in this scenario, through increased execution time of $SCAN_a$ .
-Secondly, we will distribute the columns across two Nodes, both still utilizing DDR-SDRAM.
+Secondly, we will distribute the columns across two Nodes, both still utilizing DDRSDRAM.
 In this configuration, the memory bottleneck is alleviated, leading us to anticipate better performance compared to the former setup.

 We now examine Table 6.2, where a slowdown is shown for prefetching.
 This drop-off below our baseline when utilizing the Cache may be surprising at first glance.
-However, it becomes reasonable when we consider that in this scenario, the DSAs executing the caching tasks compete for bandwidth with the $SCAN_a$ pipeline threads, while also adding additional overhead from the Cache and work submission.
-The second measured configuration for QdP is shown as 'Prefetching, Distributed Columns' in Table 6.2.
-For this method, distributing the columns across different Nodes results in a noticeable performance increase compared to our baseline, although not reaching the upper boundary set by simulating perfect prefetching (called 'HBM (Upper Limit)'
+However, it becomes reasonable when we consider that in this scenario, the DSAs executing the caching tasks compete for bandwidth with the $SCAN_a$ pipeline threads, while

-(a) Prefetching with columns a and b located on the same DDR-SDRAM Node.

-(b) Prefetching with columns a and b located on different DDR-SDRAM Nodes.
+- (a) Prefetching with columns a and b located on the same DDR-SDRAM Node. - (b) Prefetching with columns a and b located on different DDR-SDRAM Nodes.